-- The maximum number of days you can buy is 10 (dependent on carry forward). - The maximum number of days you can sell is 5. - The maximum number of days you can bank is 10.
+- The maximum number of days you can buy is 10 (dependent on carry forward see next paragraph). - The maximum number of days you can sell is 5. - The maximum number of days you can bank is 10.

-For the leave year 2023/2024 onwards the maximum amount of annual leave that can be added to entitlements, from carrying forward and/or buying annual leave is now capped at 2 weeks, or equivalent for part-time workers.
+The maximum amount of annual leave that can be added to entitlements, from carrying forward and/or buying annual leave is now capped at 2 weeks.
 Therefore, if you are full time and are carrying forward 5 days, the maximum you can buy is 5 days.
 Additionally, if you are already carrying forward 2 weeks annual leave, you will not be eligible to buy additional annual leave.

+3.2 Who is eligible?

+Most permanent or fixed term members of staff who will be employed for the annual leave year 2025-2026.

 The scheme is based around making decisions for the whole of an annual leave year ahead, so if you are a Casual Worker, the scheme is not available to you.

-(A temporary employee with a contract which covers the whole of the year in question, however, may be able to participate - see your manager or email HR@bracknell-forest.gov.uk for advice.)
-School-based staff are not included, as most of them have fixed term-times and holiday times which cannot be changed on a personal basis.
+A temporary employee with a contract which covers the whole of the year in question, will be able to participate.

+Employees working on a term time only basis or school-based staff are not included, as most of them have fixed term-times and holiday times which cannot be changed on a personal basis.

-What if I don't work a five day week?
+3.3 What if I don't work a five day week?

 A part-timer working less than five days per week should remember entitlements will be pro rata.
-The maximum figures given throughout this guide are for 5 or more days per week working.
-(If you work less than 5 days per week remember that 10 days translates to 2 days for every day you work in the week, and 5 days translates to 1 day for every day you work in the week.)
+The maximum figures given throughout this guide are for those working 5 days per week.
+(If you work less than 5 days per week, remember that 10 days translates to 2 days for every day you work in the week, and 5 days translates to 1 day for every day you work in the week.)
 Whenever examples are given in this guide we will include one which a part-timer can follow.